CmoneBK/Live_Logik_Editor_-_Ultimate_-Smart_Routing/README.md

 * **`¬`** : NOT / Inverter (Aliases: `!`, `NOT`)
 * **`()`** : Parentheses for execution order and grouping
 * **`//`** : Comment (remainder of the line is ignored)
+* **`INPUT Variable`**: Explicitly declares a variable as a pure input node.
+Useful for pre-declaring input variables not yet used in any assignment.
+Disconnected variables are automatically parked in this state (Limbo).

 ### Special Variables (RS & SR Flip-Flops)
 If you name your variables using `S`, `R`, and `Q` followed by a number (e.g., `1`), the engine automatically groups them into a **Flip-Flop block**.
 You can define priority behavior by adding suffixes: